Validating UTM tracking in FastStore

 marketingData

-object field; inside it, you will findutmSource: "google"
+object field.
+Inside it, you should findutmSource: "google"

 .ThemarketingData